To the uninitiated, the world of men’s tailoring – in particular having a made-to-measure or bespoke suit made – is a little mysterious.

 Knowing how often you will be wearing the suit makes the fabric choice much easier.
 For example, if you are wearing it for work you will need a more durable fabric.
 If the suit is for evening wear, then you can start looking at more luxurious fabrics such as wool/cashmere blends or silk.
 The tailor will guide you through your options.

-On average, there are eight fundamental measurements that need to be taken for a made-to-measure suit, many more for a bespoke creation.
+On average, there are approximately 20+ fundamental measurements that need to be taken for a made-to-measure suit, many more for a bespoke creation.
 The most important measurement and overall starting point is the shoulder seam – it has to be absolutely right.

-At Alexandra Wood, you may even have your photo taken.
+You may even have your photo taken.
 This gives the tailor a good reference point for particular features of the client’s body.
 Everyone is slightly asymmetrical and experienced tailors are very good at studying body alignment and taking into account each person’s particular body quirks. e.g. a dropped shoulder, or a stoop.
-Dennis summed this up well, saying “A bespoke suit is one that only fits you.
-Only one person in the world can wear that suit.
-Off the rack suits just can’t do that.”

 Your posture, arm length, and shoulder shape (believe it or not, there are three types) greatly affect construction.
 If your neck stoops forward it affects the measurements needed for the back of the jacket.
 Allowing for shaping in at the waist makes the difference between looking larger than you are and attaining that very desirable V-shape definition.
 A protruding belly can be minimised by curving the suit.